 Press coverage related to WESA

 (Debra testifies on the Women’s Economic Security Act)

 Earned Sick & Safe Time and African American Families

 Debra Fitzpatrick co-developed and implemented a Minneapolis Foundation funded multi-disciplinary community-based participatory research project focused on implementation of paid sick leave and African-American families.
-Implementation included focus groups, facilitated multi-media engagement of African-American families in related state-level policy debates and co-development of a quantitative survey instrument being administered in spring 2018.
+Implementation included focus groups, facilitated multi-media engagement of African-American families in related state-level policy debates and co-development of a quantitative survey instrument being currently administered.
 Project approach and preliminary results were presented at 2017 National Council on Family Relations Conference by PhD candidate Renada Goldberg and a proposal has been accepted for a presentation at the 2018 National Working Families Research Network conference (Community Perception of Paid Sick Leave Policy: Combining Community-Based Participatory Research and Policy Analysis)

 Center for School Change